 - Lost a lot of intuitive ability to discern what other people are saying ….. although that has largely come back now

-- I cannot drive twenty three years (1995-2019) out from my accident …. but I have learnt to drive on the Internet …. to go around the world in a few minutes and see hundreds of people at the same time
+- I cannot drive twenty-three years (1995-2019) out from my accident …. but I have learned to drive on the Internet …. to go around the world in a few minutes and see hundreds of people at the same time

 At the moment these are my continuing challenges: